stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

 At least until I go back to work and my desktop...which is still running xmonad.

-Hopefully I can avoid driving myself using both xmonad and i3 until I get a chance to switch the desktop over.
+Hopefully I can avoid driving myself crazy using both xmonad and i3 until I get a chance to switch the desktop over.